ptcrealitylab/vuforia-spatial-toolbox-ios/README.md

 ## Installation
 How to build and run Vuforia Spatial Toolbox iOS App from your Mac OS Computer.

+This [video tutorial](https://www.youtube.com/watch?v=WpS9BUmHAOo) will guide you through the subsequent installation process for compiling and running the iOS app from source code.
+If you just want to get the app on your phone as quickly as possible, you can simply download it from the iOS App Store.

 Note: you need to have [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) installed, which you can get on MacOS using: